Culture of the Cook Islands: Art

+Vereara Maeva-Taripo and Tungane Broadbent are important tivaevae artists from the Cook Islands, and both artists have been displayed in Queensland Art Gallery and are in the collection in Cook Islands National Museum and Queensland Art Gallery, as well as Christchurch Art Gallery.

 Cuisine

 Due to the island location and the fact that the Cook Islands produce a significant array of fruits and vegetables, natural local produce, especially coconut, features in many of the dishes of the islands as does fresh seafood.
 While most food is imported from New Zealand, there are several Growers' Associations, such as Mangaian, Ngatangiia, Penrhyn, Puaikura, and Rakahanga, which contribute produce for local cuisine.
 Typical local cuisine includes arrowroot, clams, octopus, and taro, and seasonings such as fresh ginger, lime, lemon, basil, garlic and coconut.
 Rukau is a dish of taro leaves cooked with coconut sauce and onion.
 A meal of octopus is known locally as Eke, and suckling pig is known as Puaka.
 Ika mata is a dish of raw fish marinated with lemon or lime and served with coconut cream, while Pai Ika and Keke Ika are also local fish fare.
 Poke is a dessert which can be made in one of two ways, either with banana and coconut milk or with pawpaw.
 Soursop, oranges and mangos are popular as juices.
 Coconut water, local beer (Cooks Lager), and coffee are popular beverages among the Cook Islanders.